umigv/nav_plugins/README.md

 ```

 ### Creating a path planner plugin
-The planner server can dynamically load a path planner plugin at runtime, making it easy to swap between different path planning algorithms.
+The planner server dynamically loads a path planner plugin at runtime, making it easy to swap between different path planning algorithms.
 Here's how to create a path planner plugin:

-- For this example, we will create a path planner plugin called `path_planner_plugin`; replace this with whatever you want to call your plugin
+- For this example, we will create a path planner plugin called `path_planner_plugin`; replace this with whatever you want to call your plugin (make it descriptive based on what algorithm it's implementing)
 	- `path_planner_plugin` will also be the name of the ROS2 package the plugin is contained within
+- While creating your plugin, you can always use `example_plugins/example_path_planner_plugin`
-- Create the path planner plugin instruction with the following command:
+- Create the path planner plugin package with the following command:
 ```bash
 ros2 pkg create --build-type ament_cmake path_planner_plugin --dependencies rclcpp planner_server pluginlib infra_common infra_interfaces --library-name path_planner_plugin
 ```
-- Open `include/path_planner_plugin/path_planner_plugin.hpp`, and add the following includes at the top:
+- Create and open `include/path_planner_plugin/path_planner_plugin.hpp`, and add the following includes at the top:
 ```cpp
 #include "example_path_planner_plugin/visibility_control.h"
 #include "planner_server/path_planner.hpp"